munificent/craftinginterpreters/book/optimization.md

 Fortunately, we have another trick up our other sleeve.
 Yes, technically pointers on a 64-bit architecture are 64 bits.
 But, no architecture I know of actually uses that entire address space.
-Instead, most widely-used chips today only ever use the low <span name="48">48</span> bits.
+Instead, most widely used chips today only ever use the low <span name="48">48</span> bits.
 The remaining 16 bits are either unspecified or always zero.